Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

   i.
 Submit

 ###3.
-Message Channels Container
+Subgroups Container
-Message Channels container will receive  message channels data from KiboSupport Api.
+Subgroups container will receive  subgroups data from KiboSupport Api.

 i.
-Message Channel:
+Subgroups:

-Each message channel is a component that will hold details of that channel.
+Each subgroup is a component that will hold details of that subgroup.

 ii.
-Add Channel:
+Add Subgroup:

-This will show a form to create a new message channel
+This will show a form to create a new subgroup

 **Actions:**